pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

           - prometheus
 ```

+Likewise, it is possible to accept metrics via OTLP and produce them to a PRW-compatible backend.
+This can be useful if you wish to continue utilizing a Prometheus-compatible backend while taking advantage of OpenTelemetry auto-instrumentation or libraries natively instrumented with OpenTelemetry metrics.

 ## 4. Considerations and current limitations

 **Non-compatible formats:**

-Using OTLP as an intermediary format between two non-compatible formats
+Using OTLP as an intermediary format between two non-compatible formats.
+Prometheus operates on metrics with cumulative aggregation temporality and cannot interoperate with systems that use delta aggregation temporality.

 1. Importing statsd => Prometheus PRW
 2. Importing collectd => Prometheus PRW